Econ 102 - Principles of Macroeconomics » Fall 2022 » UE Quiz

 Recent research suggests that the federal minimum wage law

-C. clearly causes significant unemployment
+A. clearly causes significant unemployment

-D. causes unemployment for high wage workers
+D. causes unemployment for teenagers

 Question #11